Well-trained Employees mean Success at Trade Fairs

 - Specialised knowledge – about products, market, competitors, customers' needs.

-- General fair rules – dress code, team spirit, no talking on mobile phones at the booth.
+- General fair rules – dress code, team spirit, no talking on mobile phones.